camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/out-of-the-box-connectors/microsoft-teams.md

 the relevant [Microsoft Graph API permissions](https://learn.microsoft.com/en-us/graph/permissions-reference).

 :::note
 It is highly recommended to use Camunda secrets to store credentials so you don't expose sensitive information directly from the process.
-See [this appendix entry](#how-do-i-store-secrets-for-my-connector) to learn more.
+See [managing secrets](../../../components/console/manage-clusters/manage-secrets.md) to learn more.
 :::

 ## Create a Microsoft Teams Connector task